manatee-project/manatee/README.md

     - cloudresourcemanager.googleapis.com
     - sqladmin.googleapis.com
     - confidentialcomputing.googleapis.com
-* [Gcloud CLI](https://cloud.google.com/sdk/docs/install) Login to the GCP `gcloud auth login && cloud auth application-default login`
+* [Gcloud CLI](https://cloud.google.com/sdk/docs/install) Login to the GCP `gcloud auth login && gcloud auth application-default login && gcloud components install gke-gcloud-auth-plugin`
 * [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) Terraform is an infrastructure as code tool that enables you to safely and predictably provision and manage infrastructure in any cloud.
 * [Helm](https://helm.sh/docs/intro/install/) Helm is a package manager for Kubernetes that allows developers and operators to more easily package, configure, and deploy applications and services onto Kubernetes clusters.
 * [Hertz](https://github.com/cloudwego/hertz) Hertz is a high-performance, high-usability, extensible HTTP framework for Go.
 It’s designed to make it easy for developers to build microservices.